 It's funny how trends come and go—whether it's makeup trends like matte lips and glossy lids, or fashion trends like pointy-toed shoes and strappy sandals.
-The same cyclical trends happen in the world of piercings: Now it's the high-lobe piercing that's the look du jour.
-"It's a fun placement without the commitment of the upper-ear cartilage," Tash tells me.
+The same cyclical trends happen in the world of piercings: Currently, it's the high-lobe piercing that's the look du jour.
+"It's a fun placement without the commitment of the upper-ear cartilage," Maria Tash tells us.
 "It's known as 'vertically paired' or the 'stacked-lobe' piercing," she says.

-Tash believes the root of the trend comes from a place of troubleshooting. "[It's] a fix for poor placement of traditional lobe piercings that may have been done with an ear-piercing gun but has really become a popular choice for those that just want something fun."
-Keep reading for everything you need to know about getting a high-lobe piercing.
+Tash believes the root of the trend actually comes from a place of troubleshooting. "[It's] a fix for poor placement of traditional lobe piercings that may have been done with an ear-piercing gun, but has really become a popular choice for those that just want something fun."
+Keep reading for everything you want to know about getting a high-lobe piercing.

 Is it more painful than a traditional lobe piercing?